Budgeting to face future challenges

-* In the second of a four-part series, Hubert Edwards argues that the Government had limited options with the 2021-2022 Budget due to a paucity of resources
+* In the third of a four-part series, Hubert Edwards argues that a greater focus on foreign and Bahamian investment will be critical to breaking the low growth trap . . .

+Whether we ever get to a balanced budget, and eliminate annual fiscal deficits, will be a function of economic growth combined with wise revenue and spending decisions.
+The national debt’s growth by some $4bn over the past five years suggests there is a perennial structural deficit in play.
+Contrasting fiscal year 2020-2021 versus 2021-2022 numbers, some $400m appears transitional.
+This compares relatively well with the average deficit of $473m mentioned in previous articles.
+Some may argue that a $73m difference is a significant amount, and I would readily agree.
+However, we do not yet know what that final position will be for a couple of reasons.
+The deficit for 2020-2021 is not yet confirmed, and we still have just under one month left in the current fiscal year.
+It could be beyond the $1.3bn forecast, and will give some insight into the accuracy of the $951.8m deficit for the upcoming 12 months.
+This projected deficit is important in any assessment.
+It is dependent on the revenue that The Bahamas will enjoy going forward.
+Therefore, if revenue is impacted such that we never get back to pre-COVID levels, then the current amount cited as being transitional will harden.

+The deficits, actual and projected, for these three fiscal years all sit as the three largest deficits ever.
+The quality of new revenue measures has critical implications.
+Will the government be able to recover new and increased sources of revenue at the levels projected?
+Beyond the period under consideration, The Bahamas will incur public spending that reaches or exceeds $3bn, and revenue historically has always been short.
+Given there have been no balanced budgets (or surpluses) in The Bahamas’ history, the national debt’s growth signals a strong structural deficiency regardless of how it was caused.

 To be continued...